 A critical aspect in the evaluation of the existing electrical system serving a facility is a field investigation of the current system.
 Meetings and discussions with the campus help gather existing information and any potential problems faced with the system.
 Existing conditions, together with potential problems, are discussed and identified.
 The existing system information is gathered through available record drawings and meetings with the campus facilities staff.

 The electrical system will then be evaluated for capacity, functionality, reliability, ease of maintenance, age, and its ability to serve the present and future needs of the campus.
-Alterations/upgrade/modifications necessary to support new buildings, major renovations, and building retrofits that form part of the proposed campus facilities master plan will be identified.
+Alterations/upgrades/modifications necessary to support new buildings, major renovations, and building retrofits that form part of the proposed campus facilities master plan will be identified.
 Recommendations will be developed to support new buildings, major renovations, and building retrofits that form part of the proposed campus facilities master plan.

 Radial Feed System

-A primary closed loop system with isolating switches at each building offers improved system reliability and service continuity in comparison to a radial distribution system.
+A primary closed-loop system with isolating switches at each building offers improved system reliability and service continuity in comparison to a radial distribution system.
 In this system, power is supplied continuously from two sources at the ends of the loop.
 A properly designed loop quickly recovers from a single cable fault with no continuous loss of power to utilization equipment.

-A second important feature of the closed loop system is that a section of the cable may be isolated from the loop for repair or maintenance while other parts of the system are still functioning.
+A second important feature of the closed-loop system is that a section of the cable may be isolated from the loop for repair or maintenance while other parts of the system are still functioning.